fivestars/aladdin-demo/docs/style_guidelines.md

 ## Directory Structure

-### Build Files
-The recommended structuring for build files is to have each project component directory hold their own build files.
-This way, each app manages its own `.dockerignore`, and it is easier to see which build files go with which project.
-It is also mirrors our recommended structuring style of helm files.

-Aladdin currently only takes one build script, so there would still need a build script to rule them all for now, which can be located in the root directory.
-Usually just this one build script can build all the docker images, but if the project needs it, each app directory can also manage their own build script and have the main script call them.

-- lamp.json
-- build
-  - build_docker.sh
-- project/
-  - .dockerignore
-  - requirements.txt
-  - Dockerfile
-  - entrypoint.sh
-  - build_docker.sh
-  - app/
-    - code stuff
-  - test/
-    - requriements.txt
-    - Dockerfile
-    - code stuff/
-  - commands/
-    - .dockerignore
-    - requirements.txt
-    - Dockerfile
-    - entrypoint.sh
-    - build_docker.sh
-    - code stuff/
-- /helm
 ### Helm Files
 The recommended Helm directory structure is demonstrated below, with /helm at the root.
 Notably, within the /templates folder, have subdirectories for files specific to each component of the project, as well as a shared directory for shared files such as configMaps.

-With this subdirectory structure, the names of the yaml file no longer need to be <project name>-<component name>.deploy.yaml, as it will be reflected in the directory structure.
-We will just opt for the shorter 'deploy.yaml' etc. A possible exception is for configMaps containing configuration files, such as nginx or uwsgi configs, since a project component may need multiple of these files and just one configMap.yaml may not suffice.
+With this subdirectory structure, we recommend one file per k8s resource named the type of that resource.

 - /helm
   - /chartname
     - Chart.yaml
     - values.yaml
-    - /values
+    - /values # One file per cluster
       - values.DEV.yaml
       - values.STAG.yaml
       - values.PROD.yaml